Extract Secure Data action

 6. (Optional) To add another Queue variable, click next to Update Statements

 This is a standard text string or a custom series of alphabetical, numerical, and symbolic characters.
-Its size is limited only by available system resources.
+In Architect, the limit for string variables is 32,000 characters.
+However, the size can be limited by available system resources.

 Add a string variable to a task sequence